microsoft/AzureSynapseScriptsAndAccelerators/Migration/APS/5_DeployScriptsToSynapse/README.md

 * Create Tables/Views/SPs in Azure Synapse:  SynapseCreateTablesViewsAndSPs.csv
 * Import APS Data to Azure Blob Storage: SynapseImportData.csv

 Edit the one of the sample config files to fit the purpose of your deployment.
 Refer the below details for the configuration.

+There is also a Job-Aid PowerShell script called **Generate_Step5_ConfigFiles.ps1** which can help you to generate an initial configuration file for this step.
+This Generate_Step5_ConfigFiles.ps1 uses a driver configuration CSV file named **ConfigFileDriver.csv** which has instructions inside for each parameter to be set.

+Refer ***[Job Aid - Programmatically Generate Config Files](#Job Aid - Programmatically Generate Config Files)*** after the steps for more details.

 | **Parameter**    | **Purpose**                                                  | **Value  (Sample)**                                          |
 | ---------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |